-The NCAA twitter account will promote the 90 winners after the on-site announcement has been made.
+The NCAA X account (formerly known as Twitter) will promote the 90 winners after the on-site announcement has been made.
 Mark Bedics will work with the social media staff to make sure they have the appropriate information, including photo to make the graphic and the timing of when to post.